catppuccin/highlightjs/README.md

 Embed the [Highlight.js script](https://highlightjs.org/download/), then one of our themes.

 > **Note**:
-> The "variable version" assumes that you have a flavour of Catppuccin already present in your CSS variables, e.g. `:root { --ctp-mauve:136,57,239; }`.
+> The "variable version" assumes that you have a flavor of Catppuccin already present in your CSS variables, e.g. `:root { --ctp-mauve:136,57,239; }`.
 > This is particularly useful if you use [Catppuccin TailwindCSS](https://github.com/catppuccin/tailwindcss)

 unpkg: